mossdet/eeg_analysis/README.md

-# Self-implementation of time_series_analysis techniques
+# Self-implementation of Time Series Analysis Techniques

 ### 1.Convoluting a kernel with a vector
 ![Alt-Text](/Images/1_Real_Convolution.png)